 Despite being a fixed or variable annuity, a bonus annuity will mature tax-deferred for the period that the annuitant owns it.

-When an annuity owner transfers a deferred annuity from one carrier to another, they cannot take delivery of the account directly.
-Dissimilar to rolling over another tax-qualified account, for which the policy proprietor has 60 days to put the money in another tax-qualified account, an annuity exchange has to happen among the two insurance carriers.
+If you were to transfer a deferred annuity from one carrier to another, you cannot take delivery of the account directly.
+Dissimilar to rolling over another tax-qualified account, for which you have 60 days to put the money in another tax-qualified account, an annuity exchange has to happen among the two insurance carriers.
 This is recognized as a 1035 exchange.
-When a 1035 exchange is executed properly, the annuitant is not indebted to taxation, as they have not taken ownership of the policy.
+When a 1035 exchange is executed properly, you will not be indebted to taxation, as you will have not taken ownership of the policy.

 At times, the bonus that is rewarded on the annuity is fewer than the additional fees that are assessed.
-For instance, if an annuitant transferred a $100,000 annuity from one carrier to another and was given a bonus allocation of five percent ($5,000), their annuity would now be worth $105,000.
+For instance, if you transferred a $100,000 annuity from one carrier to another and were given a bonus allocation of five percent ($5,000), your annuity would now be worth $105,000.
 If the costs assessed on the old annuity were 1.3 percent and the fees on the new annuity are 1.8 percent, it won't take long before the increase in fees exceeds the amount of the initial bonus.

 Think before you act!

 Buying an annuity is a large choice.
 Internet investigation is a fine start, but cautious buyers look over all their choices and risks with a qualified financial advisor.